Sunnyside station (Calgary)

 Sunnyside Station is a light rail station on the CTrain system of Calgary, Alberta, located in the community of Sunnyside.
-It serves the Northwest leg of the Red Line, being the first station after the Downtown TD Free Fare Zone.
+It serves the Northwest leg of the Red Line, being the first station after the Free Fare Zone.
 It is located on the exclusive light rail right of way beside 9A Street NW at 4 Avenue NW, 0.9 km northwest of the 7 Avenue & 9 Street SW interlocking.
 The station opened on September 7, 1987, as part of the original Northwest line.
 The station consists of two side-loading platforms with pedestrian crossings at both ends.

-Station Upgrades
+Station upgrades

 As part of Calgary Transit's plan to operate four-car trains by the end of 2014, all three-car platforms were extended.
 On April 16, 2012, construction started on the extension of the platform to the South as well as redevelopment of the plaza areas immediately adjacent to the east side of the station.
 On November 24, 2012, the new platform extension and wheelchair ramps had been re-opened however, work continued on the station plaza area on the east side until early January 2013.

 Calgary Transit, in collaboration with Shaw Communications, announced on November 16, 2016 that 8 new locations for Public Wi-Fi services would be added to the Calgary C-Train system.
 These new locations would add public Wi-Fi to 18 new stations; including Sunnyside Station.
 These changes ere done as they would improve transit experience for their users, which would improve customer commitment.